-Our experimental design builds on the experimental designs of Rakow and Miler (2009) and Lejarragga et al. (2014), and extends them by introducing a conformity treatment which increased the cost of dissenting, randomly assigned to half of the groups (HC) and not to the rest (LC), and by fully controlling and recording intra-group choices and interactions.
-In line with Morgan and Laland (2012), we assess the efficacy of the conformity treatment by comparing the proportion of minority decisions; assign participants to an experience-based decision making task, in which they are naïve; and expose them to both social and asocial information, which are recorded for each group and individual decision; Lastly, the equal difficulty of the task across experimental conditions, creates an equal baseline propensity to rely on social information in the two group conditions.
+Our experimental design built on the experimental designs of Rakow and Miler (2009) and Lejarraga et al. (2014), and expanded upon their studies by introducing a conformity treatment that increased the cost of dissenting (randomly assigned to only half of the groups, that is, HC but not LC), and by fully controlling and recording intra-group choices and interactions.
+In line with Morgan and Laland (2012), we assessed the efficacy of the conformity treatment by comparing the proportion of minority decisions; assigning participants to an experience-based decision making task of which they were unaware; and exposing them to both social and asocial information, which were recorded for each group and individual decision.
+Lastly, the equal difficulty of the task across experimental conditions created an equal baseline propensity to rely on social information in the two group conditions.

 The results do not provide support for the hypothesis that conformity increases group performance in stable conditions (H1).
-It should be noted that high-conformity groups did perform better in this stage, but the current analysis does not permit to reject the null (p = 0.146).
-Our findings provide support for the hypothesis that conformity negatively impacts group performance in a temporally variable environment (H2).
+It should be noted that HC groups did perform better in the stable stage, but the current analysis does not permit rejecting the null (p = 0.146).
+Our findings provide support for the hypothesis that conformity negatively affects group performance in a temporally variable environment (H2).
 This statistically significant result was retained for ~30 rounds following the change in the environment, before diminishing in the final 10 rounds, as the game effectively reverted to a new stable environment.

-Individual-level analyses within groups provide further insights into the mechanisms that account for the group-level results.
-In a stable environment both asocial (payoff) and social (minority/majority opinion) information appear to influence behavior.
-Notably, the two appear to exert a similar influence on the choices of individuals in the two group conditions (social influence is more influential on members of high-conformity groups, but this difference is statistically insignificant at this stage of the game: p = .197).
+Individual-level analyses within groups provided further insights into the mechanisms that account for the group-level results.
+In a stable environment, both asocial information (payoff) and social information (minority/majority opinion) appear to influence behavior.
+Notably, both appear to exert a similar influence on the choices of individuals in the two group conditions.
+Social information was more influential on members of HC groups, but this difference was statistically insignificant at this stage of the game (p = .197).

-However, in the altered environment social information became less influential within low-conformity group members, while it retained a strong impact on high-conformity group members.
-This difference likely accounts for the reduced adaptability of high-conformity groups.
-Asocial information in our setting is a noisy yet unbiased signal that equally facilitates learning in both stable and temporally variable environments.
-Social information integrates noisy asocial information, and therefore reflects collective lagged asocial-based knowledge.
+However, in the altered environment, social information became less influential among LC group members, while it retained a strong impact on HC group members.
+This difference likely accounts for the reduced adaptability of HC groups.
+Asocial information in our setting was a noisy yet unbiased signal that equally facilitates learning in both stable and temporally variable environments.
+Social information integrates noisy asocial information, and therefore reflects collective, lagged, asocial-based knowledge.
 Given the opportunity to experience a stable environment over time, social information thus becomes increasingly beneficial, as the majority is less likely to err compared with individuals.
-Yet, as our empirical results show, this particular cumulative and lagged quality of social information becomes its drawback in an altered environment, and a minority opinion enjoys a greater likelihood of being correct than the majority – rendering social information limitedly-adaptive.
+Yet, as our empirical results show, in this particular case, the cumulative and lagged quality of the social information became a drawback in the altered environment.
+Therefore, the minority opinion enjoyed a greater likelihood of being correct than the majority – limiting the adaptability of the social information.

-Specifically, the individual-level analyses suggest that low conformity within groups facilitates greater adaptability in the use of social information.
-When social information is useful (stable environment) low conformity groups allot similar weight to social information as high conformity group (though slightly lower).
-However, faced with indications of a change in the environment, low conformity group members tend to allocate less weight to social information, whereas high conformity groups retain the same level of decision weight to this information.
+Specifically, the individual-level analyses suggest that low conformity within groups facilitated greater adaptability in the use of social information.
+When social information was useful (in a stable environment) LC groups allotted similar (although slightly lower) weight to social information as did the HC groups.
+However, when faced with indications of a change in the environment, LC group members tended to allocate less weight to social information, whereas HC groups retained the same level of weight to this information when making a decision.